Ministry of Science and Technology (China): Innovation Fund Denmark

-Supported project
+Supported projects

 Chronic kidney disease survey

 The survey is a nationwide public health survey supported by the Ministry of Science and Technology of China, and a total of 50,500 adults were invited to conduct the survey.
 The background of this survey is that the prevalence of chronic kidney disease in developing countries is relatively high, but there is no such related survey in China.
 To specifically analyse the factors related to chronic kidney disease, this survey uses logistic regression.

 The survey concluded that the estimated prevalence of chronic kidney disease in China is similar to that in developed countries such as the United States and Norway.
 However, the prevalence of stage 3 and stage 4 chronic kidney disease is lower than the prevalence in the United States and Norway.

 Researchers speculate that the prevalence of hypertension and diabetes in China has increased rapidly in the past 20 years.
 Therefore, the prevalence of stage 3 and stage 4 chronic kidney disease will gradually increase in the next decade.
 The final result shows that chronic kidney disease has become one of the most important public health problems in China, and it needs more attention in rural areas with the poor economy.